-The Strategy supports efforts to activate and enhance all commercial corridors, with a focus on attracting and retaining businesses that provide value to both residents and visitors, Redevelopment should support a mix of uses, walkability, and a distinctive sense of place.
+The Land Use Strategy supports efforts to activate and enhance all commercial corridors, with a focus on attracting and retaining businesses that provide value to both residents and visitors.

+Redevelopment should support a mix of uses, walkability, and a distinctive sense of place.

-The Strategy also recognizes that while the demand for traditional office development has been significantly reduced since the COVID-19 pandemic, there is still a need to bring new income tax revenue generating uses to the City.
+The Land Use Strategy also recognizes that while the demand for traditional office development has fluctuated due to the COVID-19 pandemic, there is still demand for office in amenity-rich developments and a need to bring new income tax revenue generating uses to the City.

-RESPOND TO REGIONAL NEEDS IN HOUSING, TRANSIT, AND CONNECTIVITY
+105. RESPOND TO REGIONAL NEEDS IN HOUSING, TRANSIT, AND CONNECTIVITY

 Bexley is deeply interconnected with the broader Columbus region.
-While remaining true to its scale and character, the City has a role to play in helping address regional challenges, including the housing shortage, demand for more reliable public transit, and the need for improved multimodal connectivity.
+While remaining true to its scale and character, the City has a role in addressing regional challenges, including the housing shortage, demand for more reliable public transit, and need for improved multimodal connectivity.